CodingBobby/codingbobby.github.io/uses.md

 Used to access most of my files from multiple devices except those from software development (too many files that change too quickly, I also only develop on my Mac); runs on old and weak hardware that doesn't consume too much power.

 - ***Wakatime*:**
-Plugin for text editors to track coding time.
+Plugin for text editors to record coding time.